plackyhacker/Shellcode-Injection-Techniques/README.md

 ```

 ## Notes
-Remember you will need to start a process to inject to, except when using the shellcode runner or the process hollowing technique (this technique starts a new process in the suspended state).
+Remember you will need to start a process to inject to, except when using the shellcode runner, local thread hijack technique or the process hollowing technique (this technique starts a new process in the suspended state).

 ```
 [!]
 Unable to find process to inject into!
 ```

-When using the shellcode runner or the process hollowing technique you will need to comment out the code in `Program.cs` that looks for the process to inject into:
+When using the shellcode runner, local thread hijack technique or the process hollowing technique you will need to comment out the code in `Program.cs` that looks for the process to inject into:

 ```csharp
 /*